 This one was fantastic!
 Once again, I adored both the main characters, but especially Simone.
 She has to be my favorite heroine of the series.
 She is a kick-ass agent, she’s really smart and funny (all of Reid’s heroines are) and I just loved her a lot.
 And Roscoe was so damn precious.

 One thing I want to talk about is the fact that Simone is a black main character.
-That’s rare in Romance (check out Alyssa Cole or Talia Hibbert for ownvoices Romances).
-I was really pleasantly surprised to see that.
-The book does tackle some racial issues, more specifically there’s a narrative around a racist cop who harasses Simone.
+You should definitely check out #ownvoices romance novels (for example my fave is Talia Hibbert) but this book does tackle some racial issues, more specifically there’s a narrative around a racist cop who harasses Simone.
 I think that Reid really did a good job with this.
 While it did feel artificial and preachy at times and like a lesson to white people (because it was written by a white person), I still think that it’s great that an author decided to write a book with a black MC.
 Do I want more own voices books?
 Absolutely.
 But I still want to see diverse characters in every book, and that includes books written by white authors.
-I also loved that Penny Reid talked about her sensitivity readers and she addressed some people who were saying that “not all cops are like that” on Twitter, and she did such a wonderful job and I was really impressed.
+I also loved that Penny Reid talked about her sensitivity readers and she recently addressed some people who were saying that “not all cops are like that” on Twitter, which I think she handled well.

 I highly recommend this series.
 It’s well written, has amazing characters and most importantly handles important issues and manages to do them really well.
 Next time you’re in the mood for romance, I highly suggest you pick these up!